AoxeTech/Aoxe.Serialization/README.md

   - String
     - FromJson/FromXml
 - Serializer
-The Zaabee technology stacks uses this class to serialize and deserialize.
+Implement Zaabee.Serializer.Abstractions, The Zaabee technology stacks uses this class to serialize and deserialize.
 It will return Array.Empty\<byte\>()/string.Empty/Stream.Null if the value is null.
   - Stream
     - stream ToStream\<TValue\>(TValue? value)
     - TValue?
 FromStream\<TValue\>(Stream? stream)